-During the Autumn term, Pepys class were studying The Arctic and Antarctic.
-We looked at locating these regions on the map, researched and found out about the Inuit people, found out about the ‘The Race to the South Pole’ involving Robert Scott and Roald Amundsen and looked at different artefacts from the past and present.
-The children also used their cutting skills to make a snowflake, polar animal silhouette and they looked at different weather patterns in the Arctic; using this information to plot a graph.
+During the Autumn term, Pepys loved learning about the Arctic and Antarctic.
+We were able to locate these regions on the map, researched and found out about the Inuit people, looked at different artefacts from the past and present and found out about ‘The Race to the South Pole’.
+The children also used their precise cutting skills to create beautiful snowflakes, polar animal silhouettes and were able to explore different weather patterns in the Arctic; using this information to plot a graph.

 In English at the beginning of the term, we created A3 non-fiction page all about penguins by carrying out research, asking and answering questions and learning about the features of non-fiction writing.
 We then had great fun working towards writing an alternative ending to a story, basing our writing on the book, Miki written by Stephen Mackey.
 In this delightful story, Miki is taken deep below the ice to find the star, whilst up top, Penguin and new friend Polar Bear start to worry about her… Using our knowledge from our creative curriculum learning, the children were able to produce a report all about the life of Captain Robert Scott and they used a range of conjunctions to link together factual information.
 In the final part of the term, we loved reading the book ‘Lost and Found’ by Oliver Jeffers, which the class hugely enjoyed writing an alternative beginning for.
 The story is a simple tale about a boy and a penguin and their growing friendship.